alexbevi/alexbevi.github.com/_posts/2021-08-23-the-impact-of-retryable-writes-on-the-mongodb-oplog.markdown

 As retryable writes are disabled there is no pre/post-image data being written to the oplog.
 This can be seen in the first event times being the same before and after the script runs (`2021-08-23 11:32:39`).

-**NOTE**: For Atlas cluster where `setParameter` is an [Unsupported Command](https://docs.atlas.mongodb.com/reference/unsupported-commands/#unsupported-commands), disabling retryable writes or refactoring the `findAndModify` to instead perform a `find` followed by an `update` would be the best paths forward.
+**NOTE**: For Atlas clusters where `setParameter` is an [Unsupported Command](https://docs.atlas.mongodb.com/reference/unsupported-commands/#unsupported-commands), disabling retryable writes or refactoring the `findAndModify` to instead perform a `find` followed by an `update` would be the best paths forward.

 ## Server Parameters and Retryable Writes